mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 **How it works:**

-1. When you apply `y.backward()`, PyTorch traverses the graph in reverse (topological order).
+1. When you apply `y.backward()`, PyTorch traverses the graph in reverse (topological order)
-2. Applies chain rule at each node.
+2. Applies chain rule at each node
-3. Accumulates gradients in `.grad` attribute of leaf tensors.
+3. Accumulates gradients in `.grad` attribute of leaf tensors

 #### Multi-variable Example